mulesoft-assets/template-sfdc2sieb-account-broadcast/README.md

 + sieb.objectManager=`objectManager`
 + sieb.port=`2321`

-If it is required to connect to a different Database there should be provided the jar for the library and changed the value of that field in the connector.

 # API Calls <a name="apicalls"/>

-SalesForce imposes limits on the number of API Calls that can be made.
+Salesforce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
 Account Broadcast Template calls to the API can be calculated using the formula:

 ***1 + X + X / 200***

-Being ***X*** the number of Leads to be synchronized on each run.
+Being ***X*** the number of Accounts to be synchronized on each run.

-The division by ***200*** is because, by default, Leads are gathered in groups of 200 for each Upsert API Call in the commit step.
+The division by ***200*** is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
 Also consider that this calls are executed repeatedly every polling cycle.

 For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).